ulisesrmzroche/ember-cpm/README.md

 import EmberCPM from "ember-cpm";
 ```

-In any other scenario, include `ember-cpm.js` after ember but before your app, and a gobal will be available:
+In any other scenario, include `ember-cpm.js` after ember but before your app, and a global will be available:

 ```js
 Person = Ember.Object.extend({